martynovskyi/martynovskyi/README.md

 - Working as Software Engineer for 8y
 - In programming since 2010
-- I create some chatbots in my free time
+- In my free time I create some chatbots
 - Passionate about cars, auto and moto-sport
 - Contact me here: vitalii@motokyi.com